Kitware/light-viz/README.md

 Reporting Bugs and Making Contributions
 =======================================

-If you have found a bug or have a suggestion for improving ParaView LightViz:
+If you have found a bug or have a suggestion for improving ParaView Lite:

 1. If you have source code to contribute, please fork the github repository into your own github account, create a branch with your changes, and then create a merge request with the main repo.

-2. If you have a bug to report or a feature to request, please open an entry in the [ParaView LightViz Issue Tracker][].
+2. If you have a bug to report or a feature to request, please open an entry in the [ParaView Lite Issue Tracker][].

-[ParaView LightViz Issue Tracker]: https://github.com/kitware/light-viz/issues
+[ParaView Lite Issue Tracker]: https://github.com/kitware/paraview-lite/issues

 License
 =======

-ParaView LightViz is distributed under the OSI-approved BSD 3-clause License.
+ParaView Lite is distributed under the OSI-approved BSD 3-clause License.
 See [COPYRIGHT][] and [LICENSE][] for details.
 For additional licenses, refer to [ParaView Licenses][].

 [COPYRIGHT]: COPYRIGHT
 [LICENSE]: LICENSE